 Subsystem Description SGIvizsvr-linux.i386.rpm The OpenGL Vizserver client GUI program.
 It also contains authentication and compression libraries, man pages, release notes, a user's guide, etc. SGIvizdev-linux.i386.rpm The OpenGL Vizserver compression and authentication development toolkit.
-(Optional) SGIvizmod-linux.i386.rpm The OpenGL Vizserver fixed latency decompression modules.
 (Optional)

+The following steps describe how you install OpenGL Vizserver.

-- 1. Check if there is a previous installation of the OpenGL Vizserver client software in your system by entering the following command: - # rpm -qa | grep SGIviz - 2.
-Log in as root and enter the following command: - # rpm -Uvh /CDROM/linux/SGIvizsvr-linux.i386.rpm - 3.
-To verify the installation, enter the following command: - # rpm -qi SGIvizsvr
+1. Check if there is a previous installation of the OpenGL Vizserver client software in your system by entering the following command:

+'''

+rpm -qa | grep SGIviz

+'''

+2. Log in as root and enter the following command:

+'''

+rpm -Uvh /CDROM/linux/SGIvizsvr-linux.i386.rpm

+'''

+3. To verify the installation, enter the following command:

+'''

+rpm -qi SGIvizsvr

+'''

-For installation of optional subsystems, SGIvizdev-linux.i386.rpm and SGIvizmod-linux.i386.rpm, follow similar procedures to those described above.
+For the installation of the optional subsystem SGIvizdev-linux.i386.rpm follow similar procedures to those described above.
 For more details about installation and removal of software in a Linux system, see the rpm(8) man page.